Updated June 3, 2023

 ALTER TABLE Tablename ADD INDEX (column1, column2);

-Now, let us see the types of MySQL Indexes where each one of all 6 types server for diverse purposes:
+Now, let us see the types of MySQL Indexes where each one of all six types server for diverse purposes:

-Unique is a type of MySQL Index which specifies that all values of the tables columns, when implemented, have to be distinct.
-There can be no duplicate values in the column which is indexed existing in a single column unique index.
-Whereas in a multi-column unique index, columns values can be replicated in a single table column, but the grouping of column values in every row should be unique.
-Hence, this Unique index is useful to avoid the duplicity of values in the columns, and generally, we define the MySQL Index after we have created the table.
+The Unique index in MySQL specifies that all values in the columns of a table must be distinct when applied.
+There can be no duplicate values in the indexed column existing in a single-column unique index.
+Whereas in a multi-column unique index, column values can be replicated in a single table column, the grouping of column values in every row should be unique.
+Hence, this Unique index is helpful to avoid the duplicity of values in the columns, and generally, we define the MySQL Index after we have created the table.

 2. Primary Key

-Primary Key is a type of Unique Index which specifies that the column mentioned as Primary key must contain no NULL value.
-Each table row should have a value for the table column or group of columns.
-Due to this, we need to normally define a primary index on the lowest number of columns as possible, and mostly, the primary key is set on a single column.
-Once the column values are set in, the primary key cannot be modified.
+Primary Key is a type of Unique Index that specifies that the column mentioned as Primary key must contain no NULL value.
+Each table row should have a value for the table or group of columns.
+As a result, we must typically define a primary index on the lowest number of columns possible.
+In most cases, the primary key is set on a single column.
+Modifying the primary key is impossible once the column values are set in.

 Let us view the query below to create the index – primary key: